 - No guarantee government won’t change the rules and start taxing in future

 - Traditional IRA generally better if taxes end up being lower in retirement

 Pros & Cons of Traditional IRAs

 - No income limits; anyone w/ earned income can contribute

-- Generally better than Roth if your taxes are lower in retirement
+- Generally better than Roth if tax rates are lower in retirement

 - Only get tax deduction if income under certain amounts

-- If taxes are higher in retirement, then would’ve been better off with a Roth
+- If tax rates are higher in retirement, would’ve been better off with a Roth